 Preparation is often key in any situation where a successful outcome is desired.
 For the most part, I had felt ready for everything that my new employer was going to bring to the proverbial table.
 I’ve learned a lot and met amazing people who have provided me with support, advice, and guidance since Day One.
 This post gives me the opportunity to pay it forward to someone else.

-In homage to my three month anniversary at Pythian, I’ve comprised the following list of five tips for anyone who is considering a future within our corporation.
+In homage to my three month anniversary at Pythian, I’ve comprised the following list of five tips for anyone who is considering a future within our company.

 Be open to innovation.